frieda566/FlashPlay/markdowns/documention.md

   ## 12. September - online meeting
   planing final steps, updating the file structure, updating documentation with our AI usage
   ### Frieda

   To Do: update documentation, finalize streak_plant so that it grows and resets accordingly
   Solution:

+  #### Using cowsay
+  Problem: ascii_art_tnh uses a surprise cow once in a while which then pops up in the race To Do: get rid of the cow, find other library
+  Solution: I thought back to our classes and remembered cowsay.
+After choosing my two new characters I had to change the part of the code that still used the other ascii characters.
+  I had the problem that at the beginning the characters were only printed in the console but eventually I found the solution.
+  Moreover, I had to get rid of the speech bubble and its contents to ensure a better visual.

   ### Paula
   To Do: Adding images to the documentation and the default sound effect, each time the player clicks.